Project Manager/Trainer: A little bit about Bill

 Bill concurs with Fromm that being able to realize our potential requires us also to open ourselves.
 To be open is to get beyond the identity and potential we have been conditioned to see.
 Studying with the Mindfulness Association for many years confirmed that to see ourselves as we really are requires courage, and learning to practice mindfulness and self-compassion.

-Eight years of study, practice and teaching mindfulness has enabled Bill to not only realise more of his own potential and compassion, but to help others do the same.
+Nearly ten years of study, practice and teaching mindfulness has enabled Bill to not only realise more of his own potential and compassion, but to help others do the same.
 When working in mental health in 2014 he decided that he witnessed the impact of mindfulness in the healing process.
 Since then Bill has wanted to teach mindfulness to alleviate suffering and empower people to realise their potential through learning to love themself and to love life.